craigyjp/XVA1-dual-synth-hardware-editor/README.md

 # Things to do

+- Clearly show besides the LED which section the editor is talking to and saving to, maybe hightlight or flash the screen section for upper or lower

 - Add a performance mode to mix patches and store to SD card on the controller